Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     UseVTOLBeneathSpeed = 0

 A list of engine indices to use for VTOL.
 Set to 'all' to use all downward-pointing engines.
-Use a list format, i.e. {0,1,2,3} to specify exact engine indices.
+Use a list format, i.e. {0,1,2,3} to specify exact engine indices -- generally engines are numbered in the order you place them on the vehicle.
 Engines may be attached to spin blocks for use with vector thrust, and will be rotated backwards for normal use when "UseVTOLBeneathSpeed" is exceeded.
 If engines are on spin blocks, you must specify their indices if the AI is to control their drive fraction.